The Borrowers (1997 film): Plot

-Peagreen accidentally stumbles and falls into an empty milk bottle and is collected and brought back to the dairy, with Potter, Jeff, and Jeff’s flatulent bloodhound in pursuit, followed by Pete, Pod, and Homily.
-Spud Spiller, an "outie" Borrower living on the street, takes Arrietty to the dairy, where Pod rescues Peagreen from the assembly line.
+Peagreen accidentally stumbles and falls into an empty milk bottle and is collected and brought back to the dairy, with Potter, Jeff, and Jeff's flatulent bloodhound Mr. Smelly in pursuit, followed by Pete, Pod, and Homily.
+Spud Spiller, an "outie" Borrower living on the streets, takes Arrietty to the dairy, where Pod rescues Peagreen from the assembly line.
 Potter captures the Borrowers and leaves them to drown in liquid cheese.
 Spiller taunts Potter, who drops him in a machine, seemingly killing him, and departs with the will.
-Pete saves the Clocks, and Jeff, realizing Potter's scheme, has a change of heart and drives them to City Hall to stop Potter from arranging the house’s demolition.
+Pete arrives and saves the Clocks just in time.
+Jeff, realizing Potter's schemes, has a change of heart and drives them to City Hall to help stop Potter from arranging the house’s demolition.

-In retaliation for Potter’s rudeness, the City Hall clerk gives him confusing directions.
-Eventually reaching the demolitions office, Potter is confronted by Jeff and Pete, but then pushes them out of the way.
+In retaliation for Potter's rudeness, the City Hall clerk gives him long and confusing directions.
+After a series of mishaps, he reaches the demolitions office, where he is confronted by Jeff and Pete, but he pushes them out of the way.
 He then enters the office, only to find himself tricked and locked in a supply room.
 The Clocks tie him up with electrical tape, but he breaks free and recaptures them.
 Before Potter can vacuum up the family, Spiller arrives with an army of Borrowers who subdue him, and Pod delivers a warning to Potter on behalf of all Borrowers.
-They disappear as Pete and Jeff arrive with Officer Steady.
-Pete shows Steady the will, proving Potter’s plan to cheat the Lenders out of their house, and Potter is promptly arrested.
+As Pete and Jeff arrive with Officer Steady, the Borrowers immediately disappear.
+Pete shows Steady the will, proving Potter's plan to cheat the Lenders out of their house, and Potter is promptly arrested.

 The Lenders move back into their home, as do the Clocks, now with food and assistance from Pete.
 As the Clocks enjoy the company of their old Borrower friends, Minty Branch, Swag Moss and Dustbunny Bin, Arrietty and Spiller sneak away to ride his aerosol paint-propelled roller skate.

-During the pre-credits, Potter attempts to explain the existence of the Borrowers, only for the whole station – both cops and convicts – to laugh at him uproariously.
+During the pre-credits, the now mentally off-kilter Potter attempts to explain the existence of the Borrowers, only for the whole station – both cops and convicts – to laugh at him uproariously.
 The film closes with Potter getting his mugshots taken (which he actually seems to enjoy).